Most Brisbane homes now have air conditioning.

 Wall-mounted air conditioning isn’t your only option

-And we aren’t just talking about ducted air conditioning systems, either!
+And we aren’t just talking about ducted air conditioning brisbane, either!

 Many leading air conditioning brands are now offering split systems in a range of alternative configurations.

 It isn’t just the traditional wall-mounted unit anymore.

 These set-ups operate identically to a traditional split-system air conditioner, with the same fundamental principles.
 The only difference is the form the indoor unit takes.

 Alternative 1: cassettes

 Think of cassettes as the middle ground between split systems and ducted air conditioning.

 Essentially, think of a cassette as a ceiling-mounted version of your wall-mounted split-system, only instead, it sits flush with your ceiling.